sait-wbdv/sample-code/backend/express/gallery-refactor/README.md

     ```
 5. Move your `imgList.forEach()` loop and `gallery.innerHTML = outputHTML` code into the second `.then()` callback.
 6. Boot up your server see if it worked!
-7. Troubleshoot problems:
-    - Is the problem on the server-side or client-side.
+7. Troubleshoot issues: is the problem on the server-side or client-side?
 Hint: Use Postman to test your endpoint first.
 If that's working, then try fixing your `client.js` code.